ajoz/ajoz.github.io/_posts/2017-11-19-coderetreat-lodz-2017.markdown

 * best session of the day!
 * it's easy to do extraction to early
 * it's easy to do extraction to late
+* real TDD is hard, really really hard and needs a lot of strong will

 ### Final thoughts